jpsecher/os-setup/macos/readme.md

     // brew install --cask font-hack-nerd-font
     // brew install homebrew/cask-fonts/font-victor-mono-nerd-font

-Then switch to using "MesloLGS NF Regular" as the terminal font.
+Then switch to using "MesloLGS NF Regular" as the Terminal font.

 ### QMK